lwrnce/employee-tracker/README.md

 # Employee Tracker

 ## Description
 Employee tracker is a command line application that creates and stores employees, departments, roles, and salaries into a database.
 This information can then be called and returned in a table format to be displayed to the user.
+A link to the walkthrough video can be found [here](https://www.youtube.com/watch?v=0y_iBLz-dHw).

 ## Table of Contents: